Skip to main content

 About Inviolata

 Inviolata Regional Park preserves approximately 535 hectares of open countryside, agricultural land, and archaeological sites within the increasingly urbanized area northeast of Rome near Guidonia Montecelio.
-The park takes its name from the historical estate once belonging to the Barberini family.
+[1] The park takes its name from the estate's association with ecclesiastical property linked to the Marian title "Inviolata," reflecting the area's historical religious character.
 Despite its modest size, the park protects important archaeological remains from the Roman period, remnant Mediterranean vegetation, and agricultural landscape that provides green space in a rapidly expanding suburban zone.
 The park serves as an essential buffer against the urban sprawl consuming the Roman Campagna.

 Wildlife Ecosystems

 The park's open agricultural landscape and scrubland corridors support farmland wildlife including hares, foxes, and hedgehogs.
 Bird populations include hoopoes, bee-eaters in summer, and various raptors hunting over the open ground including kestrels and common buzzards.
-The scrubby margins and hedgerows provide nesting habitat for shrikes, buntings, and various warblers.
-Small wetland areas attract seasonal waterfowl and support amphibian populations.
+[1] The scrubby margins and hedgerows provide nesting habitat for shrikes, buntings, and various warblers.
+Over 30 bird species have been documented along with reptiles, amphibians, and wild boar in the woodland patches.
 The park's function as green space in an urban matrix makes it a local wildlife refuge concentrating species displaced from surrounding developed areas.

 Flora Ecosystems

 The vegetation comprises a mosaic of cultivated fields, abandoned agricultural land reverting to Mediterranean scrub, and patches of evergreen woodland.
 Mediterranean maquis with holm oak, lentisk, and broom colonizes former fields, representing the natural succession on these volcanic soils.
+[1] The park supports over 240 vascular plant species across 75 families, featuring rare orchids and spring wildflowers including poppies, cornflowers, and various clovers coloring the field margins and fallow land.
 Remnant hedgerows of hawthorn, elder, and wild rose provide structural connectivity through the agricultural landscape.
-Spring wildflowers including poppies, cornflowers, and various clovers color the field margins and fallow land.
 Ancient olive groves in portions of the park represent traditional agricultural heritage.

 Geology